Gender Pay Gap

 The SMS Group has also included a ‘Taking Action’ section, setting out the actions we have and will take, to address the gender pay gap set out in this Report.

-- We have implemented a voluntary Equality, Diversity & Inclusion (EDI) monitoring form via our secure HR system for existing and new employees to complete, to enable the business to monitor and report on our workforce, to be able to identify the steps required to create a more inclusive and diverse employee base;
+- We have updated our voluntary Equality, Diversity & Inclusion (EDI) monitoring form via our secure HR system for existing and new employees to complete, to capture 4 socio-economic questions, to support the levelling up agenda, and enable the business to monitor and report on our workforce, to be able to identify the steps required to become a more inclusive and diverse employee base.

 There are 6 reporting requirements that require to be published;